anielsen108/Monologues-Detailed/monologues/ahab-pasteboard-masks.md

 - `Spitting venom`
 - `Ragged determination`

-### Cobalt Intimacy — Soft confessions, whispered bargains, and personal pleas.
+### Wine Reckoning — Confessional intoxication and midnight truth.
-Use the [Cobalt Intimacy](../vocal-energy/cobalt-intimacy.md) setup for these cues:
+Use the [Wine Reckoning](../vocal-energy/wine-reckoning.md) setup for these cues:

 - `Conflicted murmur`